MaksBondarenko/Old-Java-Examples-of-code/README.md

 Java programs:

+1) WeatherAndExchange - program uses weather API, currency exchange API and NBP web page to give user information about weather in selected cityand exchange rate between selected currencies.
+To configure country's currency, currency and city use Main.java (will be updated in future to change exerything from GUI).

 1) Chat - just a regular chat.
 You can configure how many clients you want in Main.java.
 Nicknames and passwords are stored in Hasla.txt in project directory.

 2) MySQLApp is a program that loads information about books from MySQL local server and allows you to search books you need by title or part of title.